davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/07-6-exercises.md

 +++

-> (g) The group G shown in the same Cayley diagram (above), but this time with H standing for the two-element subgroup generated by the blue arrow.
+> (g) The group $G$ shown in the same Cayley diagram (above), but this time with $H$ standing for the two-element subgroup generated by the blue arrow.

 +++